Oalamoud/proj4-ajax/README.md

 ## Testing

-Using nosetest test all the posible outputs
+Using nosetest test all the possible outputs

 ## How to use
 on ix `ix.cs.uoregon.edu/~oka/public_http/cis399se/htbin/proj4_ajax`